Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Real-World Experiments

 \item \mves exhibit increased variability in commercial cloud environments compared to self-hosted environments~(\Cref{sec:mf3}).
-We show that both AWS and Azure introduce additional performance variability between iterations of the same workload compared to \das, with the minimum observed VI on AWS and Azure exceeding the maximum observed VI on \das.
+We show that both clouds, AWS and Azure, introduce additional performance variability between iterations of the same workload compared to the local environment, \das.
+The choice of cloud causes a 1.39 up to 15.44 times increase in \newmetric IQR and a 1.09 up to 5.61 times increase tick time IQR.
+The minimum observed \newmetric for both clouds exceeding the maximum observed \newmetric on \das.